Peliha-ip/Shellfish-Reigns/README.md

 - Pearl Hunter (Collect a pearl)
 - Krill Caller (Place a krill block next to a whale)
 - Big Splash, Tiny Splash (Breed two whales with one krill block each)
-- Whaley Interesting (Obtain a Pakicetus, Basilosaurus, Dorudon, or Livythan husk)
+- Whaley Interesting (Obtain a Pakicetus, Basilosaurus, Dorudon, or Livyathan husk)
 - When Whales & Dolphins Had Legs (Hatch a Pakicetus calf)
 - Watcha Back (Hit an armadillo while wielding the crustacean staff)
 - Really Funny, Hog (Place a sweet berry bush in an oasis)